earthly/website/blog/_posts/2023-09-13-safely-using-bash-eval.md

 Even if an attacker can't find your script, it's still a good idea to sanitize any input for any script that accepts user input.
 You may not experience malicious behavior, but you could still experience your script breaking or data being corrupted by bad user input.

 For example, your script might be capturing user responses in a database.
-If you’re not making sure that the data being entered fits the field type you are targeting, you could be receiving the incorrect data in your database, making the data capturing effectively useless.
+If you're not making sure that the data being entered fits the field type you are targeting, you could be receiving the incorrect data in your database, making the data capturing effectively useless.

 ## Real-World Vulnerabilities Caused by `eval`